zhanglj37/blcfa/README.md

 We are also preparing a paper to introduce this package:

 Pan, J.H., Zhang, L.J. (co-first author), Ip, E.H.\* (manuscript drafted).
-BLCFA: An R package for Bayesian Model Modification in Confirmatory Factor Analysis.
+BLCFA: An R Package for Bayesian Model Modification in Confirmatory Factor Analysis.

 ## Installation